 On this track, we discussed CBT Assertiveness Training through Role Playing.
 There are five steps in Assertiveness Training.
 They are: select an incident, role-play with another group member, have the client visualize the situation once more, have the client role play the situation twice with the other group member, and encourage the client.

 On the next track we will discuss watching worries come and go.
-Regarding watching worries come and go, two techniques we will examine are tracking anxiety levels, journaling and focusing on positive aspects of life.
+Regarding watching worries come and go, three techniques we will examine are tracking anxiety levels, journaling, and focusing on positive aspects of life.

 Online Continuing Education QUESTION 10